Centring, Opening and Cleansing the Heart

 The answer is in the practice of yoga which can help us to break the Karmic cycle at the Vritti level, so interrupting the thought patterns that cause us to act in particular ways, thus giving us new Karma and creating new Samskaras or adding to those we already have.

-There are according to Patanjali 5 types of thoughts in the mind some painful others painless:
+Patanjali explains there are 5 types of thoughts in the mind, some painful others painless:

 1) thoughts about truth